lynnlangit/Hello-AWS-Data-Services/Readme.md

-# Hello AWS Data Services

 ![AWS Data Services](https://github.com/lynnlangit/Hello-AWS-Data-Services/blob/master/images/aws-data-services.png)

 This is a set of scripts and instructions designed to help you quickly set up and load key AWS data services for demo and learning purposes.
-Uses Navicat client (14-day free trial) for RDS and Redshift.
+The goal is to get a 'Hello World' implementation set up quickly.
+These samples use the Navicat client (14-day free trial) for RDS and Redshift.
 Uses SSH to connect to EMR.
 Includes the following:
   - AWS RDS MySQL
   - AWS Redshift
   - AWS EMR with Spark